TidierOrg/TidierFiles.jl/docs/src/index.md

 ## What is TidierFiles.jl?

 TidierFiles.jl is a 100% Julia implementation of the readr and haven R packages.
-Powered by the CSV.jl, XLSX.jl and ReadStatTables.jl packages, TidierFiles.jl.
+Powered by the CSV.jl, XLSX.jl and ReadStatTables.jl packages, TidierFiles.jl
-TidierFiles.jl seeks to harmonize and unify the arguments across multiple file types for reading and writing.
+seeks to harmonize file reading/writing by unifying the arguments across multiple file types.

 TidierFiles.jl currently supports
 ```@raw html